nsu-ai-team/russian_g2p_neuro/README.md

 ### Prerequisites

 You should have a Python installed on your machine (we tested with Python 2.7 and Python 3.6).
-Also, you need the `Phonetisaurus GRP` https://github.com/AdolfVonKleist/Phonetisaurus and some Pyhton libraries listed in requirements.txt.
+Also, you need the **Phonetisaurus GRP** https://github.com/AdolfVonKleist/Phonetisaurus and some Pyhton libraries listed in requirements.txt.
 If you do not have these Python libraries, run in Terminal

 ```
-pip3 install -r requirements.txt
+pip install -r requirements.txt
 ```

-As for the `Phonetisaurus GRP`, for its installation you have to follow instructions from https://github.com/AdolfVonKleist/Phonetisaurus/blob/master/README.md
+As for the **Phonetisaurus GRP**, for its installation you have to follow instructions from https://github.com/AdolfVonKleist/Phonetisaurus/blob/master/README.md

 ### Installing and Usage